Ranthambore National Park Rajasthan, India Travel Guide

 An ancient, imposing fort is around 40 km (25 miles) from Ranthambore.
 It is less popular than Ranthambore Fort but holds significant historical importance and offers impressive ruins and views.
 This can be a rewarding day trip.

 Tiger sightings are the ultimate a good spot for a picture.
 Photograph the Ranthambore Fort at sunrise or sunset for striking lighting and silhouettes.
-Capture stunning reflections of forests and sky on the calm waters of Padam Talao or Malik Talao.
+Capture stunning mirrors of forests and sky on the calm waters of Padam Talao or Malik Talao.

 For the best wildlife viewing, patience and silence during safaris are important.
 Your guide will interpret signs like pugmarks and alarm calls.